ginstrom/phaser-game/cline_docs/codebaseSummary.md

 - [2025-03-06] Restructured project by moving frontend code to a dedicated frontend directory
 - [2025-03-06] Created basic unit tests for the backend API endpoints
 - [2025-03-06] Verified that the frontend app and tests still run correctly from docker-compose after restructuring
+- [2025-03-06] Fixed Docker build issue with frontend tests by updating the build context in docker-compose.test.yml
+- [2025-03-06] Implemented actual functionality for the new game endpoint
+- [2025-03-06] Created game models and services for game state management
+- [2025-03-06] Restructured backend code to use app/models and app/services directories
+- [2025-03-06] Connected frontend to backend's new game endpoint
+- [2025-03-06] Created API utility for making requests to the backend
+- [2025-03-06] Added game state management in the frontend
+- [2025-03-06] Updated StartupScene to call the new game endpoint
+- [2025-03-06] Updated GalaxyScene to display game state information
+- [2025-03-06] Fixed issue with game data not correctly initializing on the front end
+- [2025-03-06] Added robust error handling and validation in the GameState class
+- [2025-03-06] Enhanced error handling in the StartupScene
+- [2025-03-06] Added additional checks in the GalaxyScene for missing resources
+- [2025-03-06] Documented the galaxy view appearance after starting a new game, including player information, star systems representation, and system interaction
+- [2025-03-06] Fixed issue with system names in tooltips by making unexplored systems consistently show "???" in both tooltips and labels

 ## Development Workflow
 1. Run `docker-compose up` to start both frontend and backend services